V-Cent/TTE/docs/tech/todps2.md

 ### Extra Information

 **Air Recovery**: If the enemy knocks you up into the air, press square just as you touch the ground.
-Requires your fall duration to be a certain time (needs to be atleast the last fall stagger animation of Leon).
+Requires your fall duration to be a certain time (needs to be at least the last fall stagger animation of Leon).
 Thus, only works for attacks high up in the air.
 Attacks with hard knockdown also are unable to be recovered (your character will lay down again before getting up).

 **Charge**: Press Square + Down to Charge.
 When Charging, the character will decrease enemy Spell Damage by 75% (also not stagger to spells), increases Accuracy and the next attack will break the enemy's guard.
 Consumes 2 CC Points per use.